qzhang8/Learning/Stable Diffusion.md

 3. Then the 3rd question is how to generate a piciture that is reflecting the semantics of the text, this is resolved using guided diffusion basically generate a picture "conditioned" on the text.

 Diffusion model
-To understand how Diffuion model work, we should first understand a concept called Varariontial Autoencoder, because the Diffusion model architecture is very similar to Varational Autoencoder.
+To understand how Diffuion model work, we can first understand a concept called Varariontial Autoencoder, because the Diffusion model's mathematics's logic is very similar to Varational Autoencoder.
 Remarkably, Varational Autoencoder can be used to "understand" some sample pictures automatically, and then generate a new picture based this "understanding", this is I believe why this process is called "Autoencoder".
+And the diffusion model can also convert the sample pictures into another representation, and then generate new picitures based on the representation; both Diffusion & VAE utilizes the Bayesian probibility model to handle the sample picutures, which is the reason that their arithmetic theory is similar.